MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

     1. Go to [Business Central Tech Samples](https://github.com/microsoft/BCTech/tree/master/samples/PermissionSetConversion) on GitHub.
     2. Download the PowerShell script called **Convert-PermissionSets.psm1** to a folder on your computer.
-    3. Create a folder whee you want to store the converted permission sets.
+    3. Create a folder where you want to store the converted permission sets.
     4. Start Windows PowerShell as an administrator.
     5. From the command prompt, run the following command import the Convert-PermissionSets.psm1: